-In HELIOS you can download your proof of enrolment Immatrikulations-beschinigung, which you will need for some of the items on the Arrival Checklist (see page 15).
+In myHAW you can download your proof of enrolment Immatrikulations-bescheinigung, which you will need for some of the items on the Arrival Checklist (see page 15).

-- Log in to HELIOS using your HAW Hamburg account name and password
+- Log in to myHAW using your HAW Hamburg account name and password

-- switch to English (right of screen),
+- switch to English (bottom of the screen).

-- click on Download Centre (left of screen)
+- click on Student Service (red square)

-- > study reports for all terms
+- > find "Reports" and click on it

-- > relevant semester
+- > find the relevant semester

 - > confirmation of enrolment.